Mahatma Gandhi University, Kerala: Rankings

 The National Institutional Ranking Framework (NIRF), 2024 ranked Mahatma Gandhi University 37th among top universities and 67th in the overall category in India.

 The Times Higher Education (THE), London has ranked Mahatma Gandhi University amongst the top 500 universities in the World in THE World University Rankings 2025.

 In the Times Higher Education Asia University Rankings 2025, Mahatma Gandhi University has been placed at the 4th position among all Indian Universities.

-MGU was awarded the Chancellor’s Prize for The Best University in Kerala thrice in 2016, 2018 & 2020 making it the first university in the state to achieve this feat.
+MGU was awarded the Chancellor's Prize for The Best University in Kerala thrice in 2016, 2018 & 2020 making it the first university in the state to achieve this feat.

 In the Times Higher Education (THE) Young University Rankings 2024, Mahatma Gandhi University had topped the list of Indian universities, ranking 81st globally.
 The ranking lists the world's best universities that are 50 years old or younger.

 In 2021, Mahatma Gandhi University was ranked third in Atal ranking by the Union Ministry of Education for innovation and entrepreneurship among Indian Universities.

 Administration

-Prof. C. T. Aravindakumar serves as the Vice-Chancellor of the University.
-The registrar is Prof. (Dr.) Bismi Gopalakrishnan and Dr. Sreejith C. M. holds the charge of Controller of Examinations.
+Prof. Mavoothu Duraipandi serves as the interim Vice-Chancellor of the University.
+The registrar is Prof. (Dr.) Binu Varghese and Dr. Sreejith C. M. holds the charge of Controller of Examinations.

 The university is funded by the University Grants Commission and the Government of Kerala.
 It is a member of the Association of Indian Universities and the Association of Commonwealth Universities.
 Association of Commonwealth Universities represents over 480 universities from Commonwealth countries.